shlomo90/shlomo90.github.io/posts/misc/cpp.md

 ## virtual directive

 * The `virtual` specifier specifies that a non-static member function is virtual and supports dynamic dispatch.
+* Virtual functions are member functions whose behavior can be overridden in derived classes.

 ## & and * operators